tmlittau/QuASAr_slim/docs/README.md

 - `benchmarks.dd_friendly` — line-graph Clifford prefixes with sparse diagonal
 tails optimised for decision-diagram simulators.
 - `benchmarks.disjoint` — block-disjoint preparation + tail families with
   configurable GHZ/W prep and Clifford/diagonal tails.
+Blocks are constructed without cross-couplings so they can be simulated in parallel.
 - `benchmarks.__init__` — registry aggregator.
 Import
   `from benchmarks import build` to fetch any circuit by name.